-The primary action is methyl mercaptan monitoring i.e. to measure how much of CH3SH concentrations you are exposed to.
+The primary action is methyl mercaptan monitoring i.e. to measure how much CH3SH concentrations you are exposed to.
 In addition to this following corrective measures can be taken:

-- Avoid going to or staying in low lying areas where methyl mercaptan is produced such as marshes, dump sites, etc.
+- Avoid going to or staying in low-lying areas where methyl mercaptan is produced such as marshes, dumpsites, etc.

-- Always use appropriate personal protective equipment (PPE) while using CH3SH containing products or while going to places where presence of high levels of CH3SH is suspected.
+- Always use appropriate personal protective equipment (PPE) while using CH3SH containing products or while going to places where the presence of high levels of CH3SH is suspected.

 Measurement methods of Methyl Mercaptan monitoring

 This method of methyl mercaptan monitoring is based on the chemiluminescent reaction between methyl mercaptan (CH3SH) and ozone (O3).
 In the methyl mercaptan monitor based on this principle, the CH3SH molecules present in the air sample react with ozone (produced using an ozone generator) to generate activated SO2.
 During the conversion, light energy at a specific wavelength is produced which is proportional to the amount of methyl mercaptan present in the air sample.
-The light intensity is measured photometrically and converted to the CH3SH concentration.
+Consequently, the light intensity is measured photometrically and converted to the CH3SH concentration.

-When a metal oxide semiconductor-based methyl mercaptan monitor is exposed to air sample, the CH3SH molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
+When a metal oxide semiconductor-based methyl mercaptan monitor is exposed to an air sample, the CH3SH molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
 Further, this interaction is measured as a signal and is converted to the gas concentration.
 However, the energy consumption of such methyl mercaptan monitors is higher compared to others.

 Oizom’s working principle for CH3SH monitoring